awkwardusername/school-projects/README.txt

 CREDITS!

-Thanks to Garrett Serack <gserack AT gmail.com> for ScintillaNET and of course, Neil Hodgson <neilh AT scintilla.org> for Scintilla itself.
-Also, to WeiFen Luo (2006) of SourceForge and roken [https://github.com/roken], lextm [https://github.com/lextm] for resurrecting that awesome project.
+Thanks to Garrett Serack <gserack AT gmail.com> for ScintillaNET [http://www.scintilla.org/] and of course, Neil Hodgson <neilh AT scintilla.org> for Scintilla [http://www.scintilla.org/] itself.
+Also, to WeiFen Luo (2006) of SourceForge for creating DockPanel Suite, and roken [https://github.com/roken], lextm [https://github.com/lextm] for resurrecting that awesome project [https://github.com/dockpanelsuite/dockpanelsuite].

 And yes, thank you to Allan Crisostomo <rockerfrick AT gmail.com> for the icons, the Okashi PL and images.